APPENDICITIS

 How to diagnose acute Appendicitis?

-- Imaging: Computed Tomography (CT) scan help visualize the appendix and identify signs of inflammation.
+- Imaging: Computed Tomography (CT) scan help visualise the appendix and identify signs of inflammation.
 It can also help to exclude other pathology such as diverticulitis.

 What are the treatment options for Appendicitis?